Soham murders: Trial

 On 1 December, Huntley testified before the court in his defence.
 Responding to questioning by his defence counsel, Stephen Coward QC, Huntley admitted both girls had died in his house but denied that either death had been intentional.
 According to Huntley, he, Wells and Chapman had entered his bathroom to stem a mild nosebleed Wells had been suffering when the girls had walked by his home.
 The bath was already filled with water as he had been cleaning his dog that afternoon.
-In the bathroom, he had slipped and accidentally knocked Wells into his bath while helping her stanch her nosebleed, and this unintentional act had caused her to drown as he "panicked and froze".
+In the bathroom, he had slipped and accidentally knocked Wells into his bath while helping her staunch her nosebleed, and this unintentional act had caused her to drown as he "panicked and froze".
 He further claimed Chapman had witnessed this accident and began repeatedly screaming, "You pushed her!" and that he had then accidentally suffocated her while attempting to stifle her screaming, which had preoccupied his attention as opposed to ensuring Wells did not drown.
 By the time his state of panic had waned, it had been too late to save the lives of either of the children and that his first coherent memory had been of sitting on his vomit-stained landing close to Chapman's body.

 When questioned about his failure to call emergency services and subsequent, extensive efforts to destroy evidence and divert suspicion from himself, Huntley insisted he had first become preoccupied with whether the police and public would believe the girls' deaths had been accidental, and he had decided to conceal all evidence of the deaths as opposed to either notifying police or paramedics.
 Weeping, Huntley admitted responsibility for both deaths, but repeated his insistence that both deaths had been accidental.
 He tearfully claimed he had not attempted to feign insanity upon his arrest, insisting the trauma of the children's deaths had temporarily erased his memory and being in the presence of police had caused his mind to temporarily seize.

 On 3 December, Carr went into the witness box to testify in her own defence.
 Responding to questioning from her defence counsel, Michael Hubbard QC, Carr briefly discussed her initial acquaintance with Huntley, their subsequent relationship and plans to start a family once they both obtained financial stability before Hubbard directed his questioning toward her return to Soham on 6 August and her discovering Huntley had recently washed their bedding and had evidently cleaned sections of the house.
 To these questions, Carr explained that her first impression had been that Huntley had "had a woman in the house", adding their bedding had been washed shortly before 4 August.
 Carr further testified to having noted a crack in the enamel of the bathtub which had not been there when she had travelled to Grimsby four days previously.
 When questioned about why she had then helped Huntley in extensively cleaning their home in the days after the children's murder, Carr claimed she had done so as she had always been "obsessive about tidiness."